christophgil/ZIPsFS/README.md

 -s *path-of-symbolic-link*

-This is explained in section Configuration.
+This is discussed in section Configuration.

 -b Run in background.
-Not recommended.

 Debug Options
 -------------
-See ZIPsFS.compile.sh for activation of sanitizers.

 -T  Checks the capability to print a backtrace.
 This requires addr2line which is usually in /usr/bin/ of Linux and FreeBSD.
 For MacOSX, the tool atos is used.

+T  Checks whether ZIPsFS can generate and print a backtrace in case of errors or crashes.
+   This feature relies on external tools to translate memory addresses into source code locations:
+   On Linux and FreeBSD, it uses addr2line, typically located in /usr/bin/.
+   On macOS, it uses the atos tool instead.
+   Ensure these tools are installed and accessible in your system's PATH for backtraces to work correctly.

+See ZIPsFS.compile.sh for activation of sanitizers.

 FUSE Options
 ------------